Michaelangel007/forza_horizon_4_first_impressions/README.md

 * You can't skip the company logo movies.  **sigh**  Do I **really** need to see this shit EVERY FUCKING TIME I boot the game???

+* Going through the single player tutorial had TONS of options on the map.
+However as you progress the seasons automatically change and you CAN'T do those events -- or so I thought.
+The game does **not communicate** with you that they WILL be available once you complete the tutorial.

 * The replay system **sucks:**

   * You can't save a replay -- you can only export the video from the Xbox dashboard.
 Really???